briis/unifiprotect/README.md

 ### Camera
 The Integration will add all Cameras currently connected to Unifi Protect.
 If you add more cameras, you will have to restart Home Assistant to see them in Home Assistant.

+**Remember**
-**Remember** if you already setup the camera using another platform, like the `Generic IP Platform` then remove those before you setup this Platform, as cameras with the same name cannot co-exist.
+* if you already setup the camera using another platform, like the `Generic IP Platform` then remove those before you setup this Platform, as cameras with the same name cannot co-exist.
+* Also, if you are running your Home Assistant installation on a Mac, you might need to enable `stream:` in your `configuration.yaml` to be able to do live streaming.

 Edit your *configuration.yaml* file and add the *unifiprotect* component to the file:
 ```yaml